TedVu/EagleVersusShark/README.md

 ## Project Brief
 Eagles Versus Shark is a two dimensional, turn based board game that is subject to the functional and non-functional requirements, and design constraints listed below.
-### 1. Game rules

-# Draft Board Design

-Draft Board Design image found in this repo

-# TODO
+### Next step on this branch
-1. Test thoroughly for timer
+1. Test thoroughly moving ability
-2. Refactor code
+2. Refactor code (especially move =>extracting into interfaces)
-3. Craft the view (statuspanel)
-4. Drawing diagrams and prepare documents for A1

-# Refactor Log
-1. Make selectpiececontroller more cohesive by adding rollbackcontroller (forward two methods of selectpiececontroller to rollbackcontroller)
+3. Config Cofoja or use assertions for DBC
+4. Fix diagrams when you make any change